Dr. Bingham L. Vick, Jr.

 Artistic Director and Conductor

 Bingham Vick, Jr has served as Artistic Director and Conductor of the Greenville Chorale since 1981.
 He founded (1997) and continues to direct the professional Chorale Chamber Ensemble.
-Over the past thirty-seven years, Dr.Vick has expanded the repertoire of the Chorale and excited the Chorale’s ever-growing audience with highly acclaimed performances of great choral-orchestral literature.
+Over the past thirty-eight years, Dr.Vick has expanded the repertoire of the Chorale and excited the Chorale’s ever-growing audience with highly acclaimed performances of great choral-orchestral literature.

 Dr. Vick retired as Professor Emeritus from Furman University in May, 2010.
 He was Director of Furman Singers for forty-eight years.
 A native of Charlotte, NC, he earned degrees from Stetson University and Northwestern University, where he was a student of Margaret Hillis and Assistant Conductor of the Chicago Symphony Chorus.
 He sang for several years in the Robert Shaw Festival Chorus, conducted by Robert Shaw.